victorvvu/Simple_CNGAN/README.md

 ![Sample2](https://github.com/victorvvu/Simple_CNGAN_Dogs/blob/main/dog_imgs/n02100236_2204.jpg?raw=true)

-20,000 images of dogs
+- 20,000 images of dogs
-120 breeds
+- 120 breeds
-Labels include but not needed for this project
+- labels include but not needed for this project

 ## 4. To Do List